images courtesy of Gloria & Trevor

 Regiment: Australian Imperial Force; Australian Infantry, 23rd Battalion.

-Edward’s body was exhumed from Rosenberg Chateau Military Cemetery Extension and re-interred:
+Edward’s body was exhumed from Rosenberg Chateau Military Cemetery Extension, identified by the record plan, a cross on the grave and clothing, before re-interment:

 Plot II.
 Row B. Grave 16.